RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_record_replay_packet_rosbag.md

-# How to record and decode rosbag
+# How to record and replay Packet rosbag

 ## 1 Introduction

-This document illustrates how to record and decode rosbag.
+This document illustrates how to record and replay MSOP/DIFOP Packet rosbag.

+It is possible to record the point cloud message into a rosbag and replay it, but the point cloud rosbag is very large. rslidar_sdk provides a better way -  record packet rosbag and replay it.

-Please make sure you have read the LiDAR user-guide and [Intro to parameters](../intro/parameter_intro.md) before reading this document.
+Please be sure you have read the LiDAR user-guide and [Online connect lidar and send point cloud through ROS](how_to_online_send_point_cloud_ros.md).

 ## 2 Record

 ### 2.1 Send packet to ROS

-Suppose that you have finished to sent out the point cloud to ROS.
-If you have no idea about this, please read [Online connect lidar and send point cloud through ROS](how_to_online_send_point_cloud_ros.md) first.
+Here suppose that you have connected to an on-line LiDAR, and have sent the point cloud to ROS.

-Though we can record the point cloud message into a bag and play it, the bag will be very large.
-So it is recommended to record packets rather than point cloud message.

 ```yaml
 common: